duaneking/duaneking/README.md

 - Prefers PostgreSQL or MySQL when the requirements say we need an ACID Compliant DB.
 - Agile, Test Driven Developmment (TDD), Behavior-Driven Development (BDD), Domain Driven Design (DDD)
 - Very Interested in Accessability/a11y and wants to find a more formal way to support that.
+- Business Optimization and Business Process Optimization Consulting.
 - I'm good at changing my mind based on the available data, and that does not seem to be a skill everybody seems to have.

 # For Hiring Managers
-* I'm available, but I'm looking to stay out of consulting/contracting so I can have the stability to support a family.
+* I'm available, but I'm looking to have the stability to support a family.
 * Please do not contact me about your electronic currency startup.
 I'm sick of getting contacted by groups of frat boys that do not undertand the tech, or about hash collisions.

+# For Cyptographers
+* The words "plumless" and "buckeroo" both have the same crc32 hash, and will create a hash collision.
+* Web3 is a series of hash collisions, at "web scale".

 # For Recruiters